Return to main page

 Mathematics

-All math books throughout the school are standards-based.K-2 are using math Harcourt and Excel.
+Kindergarten use teacher developed activities based on Standards – not textbooks.
+All math books from Grades 1-8 are standards-based.1-2 are using math Harcourt and Excel.
 Grades 3-4 are using Harcourt, Excel and Math Steps.

 Grade 5 are using Harcourt and Mountain Math